Head of Online Medical Content

 Symptoms include pain, anxiety, and difficulty tolerating normal sound environments.
 Treatment may involve sound therapy and counselling.

-This article aims to explore the causes, symptoms, treatments, whether there is a cure for this invisible condition, and if hearing aids can help.
+This article aims to explore the causes, symptoms, treatments, whether there is a cure for this invisible condition, and whether hearing aids can help.

 Hyperacusis is a condition defined by an increased sensitivity to certain sounds.
 People with hyperacusis usually find certain sounds that are normally tolerable to some can become very uncomfortable or even painful to them.